How Closed Adoption Impacts Birth Mothers and Adoptees

 Whenever October rolls around–it’s Breast Cancer Awareness Month–I’m reminded of the breast biopsy I had in 2008.
 This forces me into remembering the years that followed the biopsy when I battled my closed adoption to gain access to crucial family medical history.
 And, as I always do, I reflect upon my birth mother, an unwed mother whose only choice in 1959 was closed adoption.

 My closed adoption occurred during the Baby Scoop Era–the time period post-WWII through the early 1970s when birth moms were not involved in the adoption process.
 Adoption agencies made the decision to match a baby with the adoptive parents.
 Birth parents were not consulted.
-Likewise, the adoption agency did not share the identities or whereabouts of the adoptive family.
+Likewise, the agency did not share the identities or whereabouts of the adoptive family.
 Once the birth mother signed relinquishment papers, she was prohibited from all future contact with her child.

-When my birth mom met with the adoption agency for her intake interview, she admitted that my birth father had not wanted to marry her, so she was forced into adoption.
+When my birth mom met with the adoption center for her intake interview, she admitted that my birth father had not wanted to marry her, so she was forced into adoption.
 Because society judged unwed mothers harshly during this time, the social worker encouraged my mother to take an alias.
 She welcomed this idea.
 A false identity would protect her against anyone (especially her large family) from learning about her predicament.
 My birth mother’s alias appears on my original birth record (OBR), a detail that made it difficult for me to locate her when I needed to do so.

 During her pregnancy, my birth mom traveled out of state to live at a women’s home.
 During her stay there, she received only basic prenatal care, and she did not create an adoption hospital plan.
-The adoption agency’s social worker gave my mother this advice: once your child is born, it’s best if you do not see or hold your baby.
+The agency’s social worker gave my mother this advice: once your child is born, it’s best if you do not see or hold your baby.
 When she returned to work, the social worker went on to say she should pretend as if none of this had ever happened.

 Like my mother, birth moms in the Baby Scoop Era did not realize that they would feel loss or grief after surrendering their child.
 Most were not given the necessary tools or resources to cope with these emotions.
 Few sought counseling or shared their experience with friends or family.
 They suffered in silence.
 Ann Fessler chronicles the dilemma of the closed adoption birth mother in her 2006 book The Girls Who Went Away, The Hidden History of Women Who Surrendered Children for Adoption in the Decades Before Roe v.
 Wade.